 Check the Trail Camera Frequently

 If you visit the trail cameras sparingly, it will be good for you.
-A buck’s daylight activity increases with the rise of testosterone level in his body.
+A buck’s daylight activity increases with the rise of testosterone levels in his body.

 To watch over its transformational change and know the exact time of the beginning, check it with your trail cameras.
 You do not need to check it every day.
 However, it will be better if you increase the frequency of checking them (maybe twice a week).